getoutreach/stencil/docs/content/en/reference/template-module.md

 ##### **Major Release (vX.0.0)**

  * **BREAKING CHANGE** - Breaks existing functionality.
-This should never be used lightly, always talk to #dev-tooling-support before doing this.
+This will cause stencil to ask for a user's permission before updating.
  * **type!** - shorthand for BREAKING CHANGE, use any other type below with a ! at the end.

 Examples: